-Major change in trend US Stocks, T-bonds, US Dollar
+Major change in trend US stocks, T-bonds, US Dollar

+This will probably be the last update for about one week.
+We have some major events happening next week, so read the letter as soon as you get it.

+The December letters will go out late night, Sunday, November 28, 2021.

-11/17 Recap: - The S&P opened flat and then declined 17 handles into a 10:00 AM low of the day.
-From that low, the S&P zig zagged 17 handles into a 12:00 PM high of the day.
-From that high, the S&P declined 16 handles into a 12:33 PM low.
-From that low, the S&P rallied 11 handles into a 2:00 PM high.
-From that high, the S&P traded in about an 8 handle trading range, culminating with a high at 3:49 PM.
-From that high, the S&P declined7 handles into the close.
+11/24 Recap: - The S&P opened with a 15 handle gap down and then traded another 15 handles lower into a 9:33 AM low.
+From that low, the S&P rallied 13 handles into a 9:37 AM high.
+From that high, the S&P declined 15 handles into an 9:47 AM low of the day. that low, the S&P rallied25 handles into an 11:30 AM high.
+From that high, the S&P declined 10 handles into a 12:26 PM low.
+From that low, the S&P rallied 33 handles into a 1:26 PM high.
+From that high, the S&P declined 17 handles into a 2:12 PM low.
+From that low, the S&P zig zagged 20 – 22 handles higher into the close, closing near the high of the day.

+11/24 – The major indices, following a fairly large dip in the morning, closed mixed to moderately higher, per the following closes:

 The NOW Index is in the NEUTRAL ZONE.